OscarValerock/OscarValerock/Medium Stories/Lighten_HEX_Color.md

 3. Lighten each component by a specific factor.
 4. Convert them back into a new HEX string.

-> **Note**: Certain numeric conversion functions may not be available in some environments.
-We’ll use alternative expressions to handle conversions and ensure two-digit hex formatting.

 ---

 ## Steps to Calculate a Lighter Shade